Data Analyst Learning Path

 6. Model → go beyond description to prediction

-The articles on this site map directly onto these stages.
+The articles on this site map onto these stages.

 Stage 1 — Extract: SQL

-SQL is the primary language for pulling data.
-Most business data lives in relational databases, and SQL is how you query it.
+SQL is the language you use to pull data from a database.
+Most business data lives in databases (Postgres, MySQL, SQL Server), and SQL is how you talk to them.

-Start here: SQL Notebook Core syntax — SELECT, WHERE, GROUP BY, JOINs, CTEs, window functions.
-This is the foundation everything else builds on.
+Start here: SQL Notebook The core syntax — SELECT, WHERE, GROUP BY, JOINs, CTEs (a temporary named result you can use inside your query), and window functions.
+Everything else builds on this.

-When you're comfortable: SQL Advanced Notebook Window frame clauses, recursive CTEs for date series and hierarchies, GROUPING SETS, views, temporary tables, and EXPLAIN for query performance.
-These unlock a class of problem that basic SQL cannot solve.
+When you are comfortable: SQL Advanced Notebook Window frame clauses, recursive CTEs (a CTE that calls itself, useful for date series and trees), GROUPING SETS, views, temporary tables, and EXPLAIN for checking query speed.
+These solve problems that basic SQL cannot.

 Stage 2 — Clean: Excel + NumPy + Pandas

-Start here: NumPy Notebook NumPy is the numerical foundation of the Python data stack.
+Start here: NumPy Notebook NumPy is the math base of the Python data world.
 Pandas is built on top of it.
-Understanding arrays, vectorization, and broadcasting makes Pandas faster to learn and easier to debug.
+Once you understand arrays, vectorization (running one operation on many numbers at once), and broadcasting, Pandas is much easier to learn and debug.

-Then: Pandas Notebook The primary tool for data cleaning and manipulation in Python.
-Covers reading files, filtering, handling nulls, merging tables, string and date operations, and ten common DA workflows — from data cleaning pipelines to period-over-period comparisons.
+Then: Pandas Notebook The main tool for cleaning and shaping data in Python.
+Covers reading files, filtering rows, handling nulls (missing values), joining tables, working with strings and dates, and ten common DA workflows — from cleaning pipelines to comparing this period vs the last one.

-The Pandas workflows directly mirror the SQL patterns — if you know the SQL version, the Pandas translation will feel familiar.
+The Pandas workflows match the SQL patterns one-to-one.
+If you know the SQL version, the Pandas one will feel familiar.

 Stage 3 — Analyse

-Analysis is the core of the job.
-This is where SQL and Pandas overlap the most.
+Analysis is the heart of the job.
+SQL and Pandas overlap the most here.

-SQL is the right choice when: - The data lives in a database and you want results without loading it into Python. - The query involves multiple large tables — the database engine handles joins more efficiently. - You are writing a report that others will re-run directly.
+SQL is the right choice when: - The data lives in a database and you want results without loading it into Python. - The query touches several large tables — the database engine joins them faster than Python can. - You are writing a report that other people will re-run later.

-Pandas is the right choice when: - You are working in a notebook and need to iterate quickly. - The analysis involves reshaping, rolling windows, or multi-step transformations. - The output feeds into a visualisation or model.
+Pandas is the right choice when: - You are working in a notebook and need to try things quickly. - The work involves reshaping (turning rows into columns or back), rolling windows (moving averages), or several steps in a row. - The output goes into a chart or a model.

 Stage 4 — Visualise: Matplotlib + Seaborn

-Charts turn numbers into insights.
-The two articles here cover complementary skills.
+Charts turn numbers into something people can understand.
+The two articles here cover two different skills.

 Syntax and code: Matplotlib / Seaborn Notebook Line charts, bar charts, histograms, box plots, scatter plots, heatmaps, subplots, and styling.
-Seaborn handles most charts with less code; Matplotlib gives fine-grained control.
-In practice, use both together.
+Seaborn handles most charts with less code.
+Matplotlib gives you fine-grained control.
+In real work, you use both together.

-Choosing the right chart: Visualization Selection Guide Knowing how to code a chart and knowing which chart to use are different skills.
-This guide covers when to use each chart type, when to avoid it, and the mistakes that come from choosing wrong.
-Read this before presenting findings to stakeholders.
+Choosing the right chart: Visualization Selection Guide Drawing a chart and choosing the right chart are two different skills.
+This guide covers when each chart type works, when it does not, and the mistakes you make when you pick the wrong one.
+Read this before you show your results to your team or your boss.

 Stage 5 — Present: PowerBI

-Charts in Python are for analysis.
-PowerBI is for delivering findings to stakeholders — interactive dashboards they can filter and explore without writing code.
+Python charts are for your own analysis.
+PowerBI is for sharing results with your team — interactive dashboards they can filter and explore on their own, no code needed.

 PowerBI Notebook covers three layers: - Data modeling — star schema, relationships, calculated columns vs measures.
-Getting this right makes everything else easier. - DAX syntax — the formula language for measures: CALCULATE, time intelligence, DIVIDE, VAR/RETURN, iterator functions.
-DAX is where most PowerBI analysts struggle; this is the reference to come back to. - Visualization selection — which visual for which question, and the mistakes that come from choosing wrong.
+If you get this wrong, everything else gets harder. - DAX syntax — the formula language for measures: CALCULATE, time intelligence, DIVIDE, VAR/RETURN, iterator functions.
+Most PowerBI users struggle with DAX.
+Use this article as the reference you come back to. - Visualization selection — which visual fits which question, and the mistakes you make when you pick the wrong one.

 Stage 6 — Statistics: The Reasoning Layer

-Statistics is what separates description from insight — it tells you whether a pattern is real or just noise.
+Statistics tells you whether a pattern in the data is real or just noise.

-Statistics Notebook covers: - Descriptive statistics — mean vs median, standard deviation, percentiles, skewness - Distributions — normal distribution, central limit theorem, outlier detection - Hypothesis testing — t-test, chi-square, Mann-Whitney, p-values, Type I/II errors - Correlation — Pearson, Spearman, correlation vs causation - A/B testing — sample size calculation, running the test, statistical vs practical significance - Common mistakes — p-hacking, Simpson's paradox, survivorship bias
+Statistics Notebook covers: - Descriptive statistics — mean vs median, standard deviation, percentiles, skewness - Distributions — normal distribution, central limit theorem, outlier detection - Hypothesis testing — checking if a difference between two groups is real.
+Covers t-test, chi-square, Mann-Whitney, p-values (the chance the result happened by luck), and Type I/II errors (false alarm vs missed signal) - Correlation — Pearson, Spearman, and the difference between correlation and causation - A/B testing — showing two versions to two groups and comparing the result.
+Covers sample size calculation, running the test, and the difference between statistical significance (the math says yes) and practical significance (it actually matters for the business) - Common mistakes — p-hacking, Simpson's paradox, survivorship bias

 Stage 7 — Model: Machine Learning

-Modelling goes beyond describing what happened to predicting what will happen.
+Modeling moves you from describing what happened to predicting what happens next.

-Syntax and workflow: Machine Learning Notebook The end-to-end scikit-learn workflow: feature selection, train/test split, encoding, scaling, training, evaluation, cross-validation, feature importance, and Pipeline.
+Syntax and workflow: Machine Learning Notebook The full scikit-learn workflow from start to finish: feature selection, train/test split, encoding, scaling, training, evaluation, cross-validation (testing the model on different slices of the data), feature importance, and Pipeline.
 Covers both regression (predict a number) and classification (predict a category).

 Choosing the right model: ML Model Selection Guide When to use linear regression vs decision trees vs random forest vs XGBoost.
-How to read evaluation metrics correctly, diagnose overfitting, and run a structured model comparison.
-Read this alongside the notebook — the notebook shows how, the guide shows when and why.
+How to read the evaluation metrics, spot overfitting (when the model memorizes the training data and fails on new data), and compare models in a structured way.
+Read this alongside the notebook.
+The notebook shows you how.
+The guide shows you when and why.

 Recommended Reading Order